Employee Entitlement Remediation Program

 • Early Learning Centre

-Each matter is at a different stage of review, with the superannuation review now completed and currently being remediated.
+Each matter is at a different stage of review, with some matters currently being remediated and/or nearing completion.

-A staged approach to the program of works is expected to continue for the remainder of 2024.
+A staged approach to the program of works is expected to continue throughout 2025.

 Employee Entitlement Remediation Program process: